HerbertRHolder/codeup-JavaScript-Assesment2/README.md

         getHighestNumber("a", "b")          // false
         getHighestNumber()                  // false

-1. Define a function named `parseNumber` that parses (converts) a numeric String and returns it's value as a number, the function should be able to decide if it should be parsing an Integer or a Float value.
+1. Define a function named `parseNumber` that parses (converts) a numeric String and returns its value as a number, the function should be able to decide if it should be parsing an Integer or a Float value.

         parseNumber("123")            // 123
         parseNumber(123)              // 123